antunflas/Computing-the-Optimal-Threshold-for-Q-gram-filters/README.md

 Project is created as assignment within the course [Bioinformatics](https://www.fer.unizg.hr/en/course/bio) on Faculty of Electrical Engineering and Computing, University of Zagreb.

 ##Installation
-Open command window inside folder and for compile write `make` or run `compile.sh`
+Compile the source files by running `make` or `compile.sh` from root directory of project.

 ##Usage
 Depending on parameters sent in program different data is shown.
-If inputs are size of shape Q (q) and Hamming distance (k) then optimal threshold is printed for span (s) up to 45 with string length (m) of 50.
+If inputs are size of shape Q (q) and distance (k) then optimal threshold is calculated for span (s) varying from q up to 50-k with string length (m) of 50.
+For this option available distance (k) values are 4 and 5.
 Alternatively, except for q and k, it is possible to define both s and m.
-With these 4 parameters their optimal threshold is printed.
+With these 4 parameters their optimal threshold is calculated.

 ###Run program with:
 run script `run.sh` with 2 or 4 arguments as mentioned before.